ranger6/vault-docker/README.md

 The preferred method to configure Vault is via running `docker-compose` and using the `docker-compose.yml` file.
 More advanced configurations--especially non-\'dev\' instances--requiring certificates, mounted volumes, etc. are detailed on other branches.

-When the Vault server is using tls, it needs its own certificate and key.
+When the Vault server is using TLS, it needs its own certificate and key.
 Generally, clients will need the Certificate Authority certificate that signed the Vault server certificate.
 One key client is the Vault CLI.
 This (according to the Vault documentation) may be provided by the host operating system.
 Or, it can be provided via the VAULT_CACERT environment variable.